-Step 4 – While wearing gloves, open the teak oil and pour some into a small bowl, then take your piece of extra fine steel wool and dip it into the teak oil and now rub gently into the wood and make sure to follow the grain with the extra fine steel wool.
+Step 4 – While wearing gloves, open the teak oil and pour some into a small bowl, then take your piece of steel wool and dip it into the teak oil and now rub gently into the wood and make sure to follow the grain.

 Keep doing this on the spots that are bothering you, such as the faded lines from sun bleaching, the staining from cup bottoms and any black marks or spills that have stained the wood over the years.